 Planning to grow?
 Triple the previous statement.

-Financials – While we started out with modest working capital, we had no understanding of our run rate, break-even point, or runway length.
+Financials –While we started out with modest working capital, we had no understanding of our run rate, break-even point, or runway length.
 In other words, we did not know how much it cost us to operate, how much we needed to make to break even, or how long we could operate with the amount of working capital we had.
 We eventually figured those things out, but not until it was too late.
 Also, another point to make, as referenced in a previous article, you have to pay attention to Cash Flow to stay on top of your business finances.
 We utilized the accrual method of accounting, but did not regularly look at the cash flow reports.
 Because of this, we would account for interest paid on our loan from the Income Statement (P & L), but did not account for principle repayment in any of our break-even or forecasting exercises until almost two years into the business.

 Recommendations:

-The person managing the business needs to have a fundamental understanding of basic accounting and business / financial principals.
-This is a KEY point and will lead to many headaches if not followed.
+a KEY point and will lead to many headaches if not followed.

 Know your costs to operate, to the penny!
-AND, make sure you include labor!
+AND, make sure you

 Cash is King!
-When you run out of working capital, that is pretty much the end of the business.
+When you run out of working capital, that is

 Gross margins should be higher than thirty percent.
-If not, this will lead to a death spiral for the company.
+If not,

 Sales – The business we purchased operates, (soon to be preterite or past-tense?), conducted sales via a convoluted structure.
 The products are sold via distributors to building supply centers for builders.
 So if an end user wants to use our product, they get their builder to point them to their preferred building supply store, where they can look at brochures or in some instances, floor models to decide on what they would like.
 They then request a quote.
 That request comes to our operation, is processed, and returned to the building supply store salesperson.
 That salesperson has limited information on the product nor incentive to sell it.

-From our end, we pay a commission to a sales agent to promote our products to the distributors, who in turn make them available in building supply stores.
-This is too far removed from the end buyers and in my opinion, not an effective spend.
+building supply stores.
+This is too far removed from the end buyers and in my

 Recommendations:

-Agencies DO NOT replace effective sales people!
-Agencies represent a large portfolio of products and do not focus on pushing your product(s) 24/7.
+represent a large portfolio of products and do not focus on pushing your

-It doesn’t matter what your product is if you and your team cannot sell the product(s).
-No sales = No revenue = No profit = bankrupt company.
+cannot sell the product(s).
+No sales = No revenue = No profit = bankrupt

-It does not matter how much you cut costs or control spending if you and your team cannot sell the product(s).
+spending if you and your team cannot sell the product(s).
 (See equation above)

 Operations / Efficiency – Prior to closing the deal on the business, since Bob was going ot be operating it, we requested that Bob create a budget and document processes for what the business would need to run.
 He never gave us a budget, nor processes, even after being in the business for a couple of years.
 His initial excuse was that he had to be working IN the business to understand how the business operated (for processes) and that we, as the board, should be giving him a budget that he could spend.
 These were two more missed #RedFlags in our journey that should have told us to run, not walk, to the nearest exit.
 As of today, there are still no documented processes.
 We kind of have an idea what our budget is through reviewing financials, but we don’t trust the numbers because they are constantly being adjusted.
 So, we only have an idea, and nothing from Bob.
 Ultimately, there are still a lot of inefficiencies in the way the business is being run.